mspeculatrix/ESP32_IR_IoT_hub/README.md

 ESP32-based IR receiver for IoT

-** WORK IN PROGRESS **

 This is an ESP32-based infrared receiver intended to be used with standard infrared remote controls.
+It uses the classic, cheap as chips 1838T infrared sensor/receiver.

-The idea is to have a single receiver that can be used to control multiple devices in the home by sending out MQTT messages and/or interacting with a REST API on an intranet server.
+The idea is to have a single receiver that can be used to control multiple devices in the home by sending out MQTT messages in response to codes sent by the remote control.

+I may extend it at some time to also interact with a REST API running on my home intranet server.

 Read the blog for more information on this project: https://mansfield-devine.com/speculatrix/category/projects/home-control/esp32-ir-hub/